tusharjain1082/DiaryJournal.Net/README.md

 DiaryJournal.Net is upgradable to .Net 7.0, so you can retarget entire DiaryJournal.Net Solution to .Net 7.0 and run DiaryJournal.Net in .Net 7.0 without issues.

-i have not created any auto-backup function, so you need to occasionaly save journal database backups in safe places so that if something goes wrong, you would still have a database copy in other place which you saved in the past. i recommed using open file system database in the DiaryJournal.Net application folder itself and then saving copies of entire application + database in a different safe and secure place in case you need it in time of emergency when something goes wrong.
+i have not created any auto-backup function, so you need to occasionaly save journal database copies in safe places so that if something goes wrong, you should still have a database copy in other place which you saved in the past. i recommed using open file system database in the DiaryJournal.Net application folder itself and then saving copies of entire application + database in a different safe place in case you need it in time of emergency when something goes wrong.

 if you discover a bug, defect, issue, please report it to me.